 With regard to access to information, in compliance with General Assembly resolution 63/311, data on contributions and expenditures are obtained from the financial statistics database and reporting system that is managed by the CEB.
-This central repository of information became operational in 2012 as part of the financial statistics database and reporting system that was developed by the CEB.2 Through collaboration, the Department and the CEB secretariat already rationalized and harmonized part of the data collection for the present report.
+This central repository of information became operational in 2012 as part of the financial statistics database and reporting system that was developed by the CEB.3 Through collaboration, the Department and the CEB secretariat already rationalized and harmonized part of the data collection for the present report.

 In a few cases data could not be obtained through the CEB's financial database.
 Data on the contributions and expenditures of OHCHR and the Office for the Coordination of Humanitarian Affairs were gathered using their annual report.
-Funding data for UNDESA, UNCTAD and the 5 regional commissions were collected separately.
-Data on multi-donor trust funds (MDTFs) were obtained directly from the three entities which reported that they are administering MDTFs - UNDP Multi-Partner Trust Funds Office, UNFPA and UNOPS.
-When performing funds management services, at the request of partners, UNOPS respects the leading role of UNDP in administering MDTFs in line with the memorandum of understanding covering the UNDP-UNOPS partnership.
-Data on agency-specific thematic funds and global/vertical funds were collected from the annual financial reports and statements of individual UN entities.
+Funding data for UNDESA, UNCTAD and the 5 regional commissions were collected separately by DESA.
+Data on inter-agency pooled funds were obtained from the system-wide inter-agency pooled fund database.